Sleep and Cognitive Decline: The Connection Between Rest and Brain Health

 By making sleep a priority in your daily routine and taking steps to optimise your sleep environment, such as maintaining a consistent schedule or investing in comfortable bedding, you can help yourself feel refreshed and support long-term cognitive well-being.

-Neglecting proper sleep can have far-reaching consequences and ultimately contribute to a decline in cognitive performance over time.
+Neglecting proper sleep can have far-reaching consequences and ultimately contribute to a decline in over time.

 Studies have shown that chronic shortening of sleep duration or frequent disruptions in our natural circadian rhythms can lead to impairments in memory formation and hinder overall mental function.